thang-pham/umspec/README.md

     OK
    ```

-* To run the benchmark for the machine:
+* To run the benchmark for the machine.
   sandmark.umz (provided) was downloaded from http://www.boundvariable.org/task.shtml.

    ```
     $ ./um.py sandmark.umz